induktio/swat4-survival-mod/Readme.md

 [SurvivalMod.SVMod]
 ; Allow starting Survival Mod (True/False).
 Enabled=True

 ; Enforce unauthorized use of force penalties during gameplay (True/False).
 ; If the suspects drop their weapons, use of force is penalized in any case.
 ForcePenalties=True

 ; Choose how often to open doors randomly at the round start.
 ; Values allowed: 0-100, 0 = disable this feature.
 RandomDoors=25

 ; After spawning the normal suspects, add more until at least this count is reached.
 AmountMin=15

 ; After previous step, add this many suspects regardless of the existing count.
 AmountExtra=10

 ; Skip spawn points that are this close to player spawns (default is usually good).
 MinDistance=300.0

 ; Spawn this many waves of new suspects when the trigger is reached (zero or more).
 WaveSpawns=1

 ; Spawn a new wave when less than this proportion of the initial suspects are active.
 ; Floating point value allowed, zero to one.
 0.5 = half of the initial count.
 WaveTrigger=0.5

 ; Spawn wave size compared to the initial suspect count.
 ; Floating point value allowed, more than zero.
 WaveSize=0.5

+; Set skill value for all archetypes spawned by the mod (0=low, 1=medium, 2=high).
+; Comment out to use default values.
+;EnemySkill=2

+; Set minimum morale value for all archetypes spawned by the mod.
+Floating point value allowed.
+; Comment out to use default values.
+;EnemyMinMorale=2.0

+; Set maximum morale value for all archetypes spawned by the mod.
+Floating point value allowed.
+; Comment out to use default values.
+;EnemyMaxMorale=3.0

+; Try to spawn similar archetypes as specified by the default mission (True/False).
+; If no suitable archetypes are found from the level, the mod uses custom archetypes.
+StoryArchetypes=False

 ; Choose any archetypes from EnemyArchetypes.ini.
 ; One or more must be specified and will be chosen randomly.